phnx-im/docs/src/spec/queuing_service.md

 If the domain is not the homerserver's own domain, the QS calls the [federated enqueue message](queuing_service.md#federated-enqueue-message) endpoint of the QS of the corresponding domain.

 If the QS learns that a message couldn't be delivered due to a missing queue, either because a local lookup has failed, or due to a response from a federated QS, it reports the `client_queue_config` and the group ID back to the DS via a [QueueDeleted](queuing_service.md#federated-enqueue-message) message.

-#### Future work: Persist and EAR encrypt federated messages

-We can't expect federated homeservers to be online all the time.
-Instead of sending the messages immediately, they should be stored-and-forwarded via a queue and encrypted-at-rest in the same way as with client queues.